Money in the Bank (2013): Aftermath

 The next night on Raw, Paul Heyman confronted the audience and explained to CM Punk why he stabbed him in the back stating that they were the best in the world and that CM Punk couldn't beat Brock Lesnar.
 Punk stated that he would get his hands on Heyman and anyone else got in his way.
 Lesnar showed up and brawled with Punk and attacked him with an F5 onto the broadcast table.
 The next week Punk talked about how he kept getting up and that he was not afraid of Brock Lesnar.
 Punk offered a challenge at SummerSlam against Lesnar.
 Paul Heyman appeared on the titantron via satellite and accepted the match.
 Heyman appeared ringside when Curtis Axel faced and defeated R-Truth, but Punk came out to assault both Heyman and Axel.

 Brad Maddox came out to the ring but was interrupted by John Cena.
 Maddox then told Cena that he could choose his own opponent at SummerSlam.
 Several superstars talked to Cena backstage about choosing them to face him.
 At the end of the night, Cena listened to the audience's opinion and chose Daniel Bryan.
 The next week the two had a contract signing.
 Maddox would state that he didn't think Bryan had what it takes and told him to prove himself.
 Maddox then put him in a gauntlet match against Jack Swagger, Antonio Cesaro and Ryback.
 Bryan beat both Swagger and Cesaro and defeated Ryback by disqualification when Ryback powerbombed him through a table.
 Cena eventually made the save and challenged Ryback to a tables match on Raw a week later, in which he defeated Ryback.

-The following night on "Raw", Cody Rhodes turned face by attacking Damien Sandow, ending Team Rhodes Scholars.
-On the July 26th 2013 edition of SmackDown, Rhodes stole the briefcase while Sandow was facing (and was defeated by) Randy Orton and threw it into the Gulf of Mexico.
+The following night on Raw, Cody Rhodes turned face by attacking Damien Sandow, ending Team Rhodes Scholars.
+On the July 26 episode of SmackDown, Rhodes stole the briefcase while Sandow was facing (and was defeated by) Randy Orton and threw it into the Gulf of Mexico.
 Sandow couldn't retrieve it because he couldn't swim.
-On the August 5th 2013 edition of Raw, Rhodes would throw the briefcase to Sandow and a match between the two was scheduled for SummerSlam.
+On the August 5 episode of Raw, Rhodes would throw the briefcase to Sandow and a match between the two was scheduled for SummerSlam.

 After Chris Jericho lost a match against Curtis Axel on SmackDown, he was attacked by Ryback.
-Jericho then left the WWE in reality to tour with his band Fozzy.
+Jericho then left WWE in reality to tour with his band Fozzy.